 State of the Union addresses in a President's second and third year of his term in office usually adopt a different tone.
-Presidents use a greater portion of their time in the address highlighting their policy achievements; approximately 10% of the sentences in mid-term addresses are credit-claiming statements.
-The number of policy requests typically decreases in a midterm speech, falling to a median of 30.26
+Presidents use a greater portion of their time in the address highlighting their policy achievements; approximately 10% of the sentences in midterm addresses are creditclaiming statements.
+The number of policy requests typically decreases in a midterm speech, falling to an average of 29.33

-Election Year Addresses
+Election-Year Addresses

 An impending election can influence the types of arguments Presidents make in their annual address.
-Claims of past achievements rise to 13% of the sentences.
-Policy proposals also rise to a median of 36 requests, perhaps in an attempt to demonstrate an active agenda if elected to a second term.
-Despite electoral considerations, Presidents do not use the State of the Union address to stump for office, according to scholars.
-If the election is mentioned at all, it is discussed indirectly and with a bipartisan tone.27
+Claims of past achievements rise.
+Policy proposals rise slightly to an average of 31 requests, perhaps in an attempt to demonstrate an active agenda if elected to a second term.34 Despite electoral considerations, Presidents do not use the State of the Union address to stump for office, according to scholars.
+If the election is mentioned at all, it is discussed indirectly and with a bipartisan tone.35